DigiGoat/.github/profile/README.md

     - This would allow you to see what's coming in the next update
   - [ ] Stall card maker
     - This would allow you to make stall cards for your goats with just a few clicks of a button
-  - [ ] IndexNow support
-    - This would allow your website to be indexed by search engines faster
   - [ ] Reorderable images
     - This would allow you to reorder the images on your goat's page
   - [ ] Integrated Favicon